MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

 The Invoices component is a React component that displays a list of invoices within a styled card.
-It is part of the Material Dashboard 2 React project and uses Material-UI components for layout, typography, and buttons.
 The component lists multiple Invoice components, each representing an individual invoice with details such as the date, ID, and price.
 The Invoices component is typically used on a billing or financial dashboard to provide a summary of recent invoices, with an option to view all invoices through a button.

 #### Component Props